 - slide 1 of 1

-Before a young learner can master Spanish vocabulary and how to spell in Spanish, she must first have a good grasp of the Spanish alphabet.
-The Spanish alphabet contains all of the same letters (although the letters are called by different names) as the English alphabet.
+Before a young learner can master Spanish vocabulary and learn how to spell in Spanish, she must first have a good grasp of the Spanish alphabet.
+The Spanish alphabet contains all of the same letters as the English alphabet, although the letters are called by different names.
 However, it includes four more that may be difficult to remember at first.
+Quizlet.com offers a list of all the letters plus their pronunciations.

-Use the printable alphabet cards in Spanish included in the media section to help your Spanish students remember the names and sounds of all of the Spanish letters.
-Customize them for your particular class’ needs.
+Use the printable alphabet cards in Spanish available from MrPrintables to help your students remember the names and sounds of all of the Spanish letters.
+Customize them for your class's needs.
 Consider printing out a few sets so that students can spell words in Spanish with them or so small groups can work with a set of the flash cards.

 Pass out as many cards as you have students.
 Each student walks around the room as you play music.
 When the music stops, students must line up at the front of the room, putting their alphabet cards in order.
 This gets tricky when you include the four new Spanish letters.
 Time students for three rounds of the game.
 See if they get faster each time.